ivnsch/rust_android_ios/README.md

 This is an example that shows how to use a shared Rust core in native Android and iOS apps.

+⚠️ Looking for maintainers.
+If you want to help, just open an issue, or email me ivanhp978@gmail.com

 # Why?

 This approach gives us the best of all worlds: we prevent code duplication by using a shared library.
 Rust, as a highly performant and safe language is a great fit for mobile.
 We keep a fully native UI experience and uncomplicated access to the latest APIs of the platforms.